Looks like your cart is empty. Compare Travel Backpacks

 Want a better option?
 Pick Tortuga Outbreaker as your travel companion.
 We understand the difficulties of staying organized on the road, so we designed a bag that makes it easy for you.

 Say buh-bye to the idea of one-bag travel when traveling with the Trunkster.
-It’s impossible thanks to a huge design flaw: no place to put your laptop.
+It’s impossible thanks to a design flaw: no place to put your laptop.

 Trunkster offers flashy USB charging on the go, but fails give you a safe place for your laptop to travel.